Hillula of Rabbi Shimon bar Yochai

-Every year on Lag BaOmer, some 200,000 people flock to the 'Yom Hillula' (day of rejoicing) at the tomb of Rabbi Shimon bar Yochai in Meron, Israel.
+Every year on Lag BaOmer, some 200,000 people attend the 'Yom Hillula' (day of rejoicing) at the tomb of Rabbi Shimon bar Yochai in Meron, Israel.
 The highlight of the event is the traditional bonfire lit after nightfall on the roof of the tomb, after which celebration with music and dancing begins.
 From the 13th century onwards, the site became the most popular Jewish pilgrimage site in all of Israel, the celebration first being mentioned by an Italian traveller in 1322.
-Today it forms the largest mass annual event in Israel.
+Today it is the largest mass annual event in Israel.

+Origin

+According to the Idra Zuta, one of the works printed together with the Zohar, when Shimon bar Yochai died, a divine voice called for the occasion to be celebrated as a feast.

+Neither the Chazal nor the Rishonim mention that the date of his death was Lag Baomer.
+The source for this idea appears to be a passage by Hayyim ben Joseph Vital, which read שמחת רשב"י "the celebration of Rabbi Shimon bar Yochai" but was mistaken printed as שמת רשב"י "when Rabbi Shimon bar Yochai died" - a difference of one letter.
+The actual origin of kabbalistic traditions of visiting Meron on any of several dates in the month of Iyar date to the Middle Ages; but it is not clear when, by whom, or in what way Lag baOmer was first connected to Shimon bar Yochai.

 Customs

 Bonfires

 The most well-known custom of Lag BaOmer is the lighting of bonfires.
 The custom symbolises the "spiritual light" brought in to the world by Rabbi Shimon bar Yochai, to whom the Zohar is ascribed.
 At the tomb of Rabbi Shimon, the honour of lighting the main bonfire traditionally goes to the Rebbes of the Boyaner dynasty.
 This privilege was purchased by Rabbi Avrohom Yaakov Friedman of Sadigura from the Sephardi guardians of Meron and Safed.
 He bequeathed the honour to his eldest son, Rabbi Yitzchok Friedman of Boyan and his progeny.
 The first hadlakah (lighting) is attended by hundreds of thousands of people annually; in 2001, the crowd was estimated at 300,000.
 In 2018, 18 different Hassidic Rebbes took turns leading the festivities surrounded by their followers.

 An account published in 1848 describes how vast numbers of Jews would arrive at the tomb to celebrate the anniversary of Rabbi Shimon's death.
-It relates that over the tombs of each of the three rabbis buried in the compound was a cupola and a piller about 3 ft high which had a hollow scooped out which would hold about 80 pints of oil each.
+It relates that over the tombs of each of the three rabbis buried in the compound was a cupola and a pillar about 3 ft high which had a hollow scooped out which would hold about 80 pints of oil each.
 The privilege to set the oil ablaze was sold to the highest bidder, who would use a "costly shawl or richly ornamented dress" to ignite it.
 "The Jews remain here for 3 days and nights, praying, and reading, and feasting.
 The money thus obtained, which amounts to a large sum, is employed to keep the building in repair."